Keith A. Schooley: Merrill Lynch case

-Schooley, who was rated as a top broker in Enid, Oklahoma, discovered systemic wrongdoing at Merrill Lynch that ranged from brokers to management to the board of directors and included: License-related exam cheat sheets; Country club list theft; Embezzlement; Falsification of records; Failure of management to deliver millions in assets; Bond rating fraud; Tour de France scheme; Client abuse; Perjuries; Conspiracies, and Cover-Ups.
+Schooley, who was rated as a top broker in Enid, Oklahoma, discovered systemic wrongdoing at Merrill Lynch that ranged from brokers to management to the board of directors and included: License-related exam cheat sheets, Country club list theft, Embezzlement, Falsification of records, Failure of management to deliver millions in assets, Bond rating fraud, a Tour de France scheme, Client abuse, Perjuries, Conspiracies, and Cover-Ups.

 Schooley first brought his findings to middle and then upper management citing the company guidelines: "...Improprieties should be reported to whatever level of management necessary to properly address the situation."
 Upon discovering that senior management covered up the wrongdoings in its first investigation, Schooley contacted Merrill Lynch’s 13-member board of directors with a detailed 31-page account.

 Schooley was summoned by Merrill Lynch Vice Chairman and General Counsel Stephen Hammerman for a meeting at company headquarters, at the World Financial Center in New York where he was confronted by senior management and their attorneys.
 Schooley was terminated from his employment and subsequently sued Merrill Lynch, Pierce, Fenner & Smith for Wrongful Termination and was represented by, among others, attorney Stephen Jones.
 Schooley lost his case in arbitration and in subsequent courts.
 Murdock Global Advisers listed Schooley along with seven other very notable whistleblowers as a result of his actions.